5 Questions Every Lawyer Asks About Marketing a Law Firm

 At the same time, the firm did not start nor stop with this guide.
 The site has written comprehensively about divorce, family law, and all of the topics that relate to it as it could identify.
 By thoroughly covering these topics and demonstrating user engagement through visitors that stayed on site, it successfully established expertise, authority, and trust.
 By doing this through dozens, or even hundreds of posts, your firm can send the signals to the search engine that you are able to better fill the needs of Google’s users than any other site.

 #4 Why Do Law Firms Fail in SEO?

 The firm approaches SEO as a short-term strategy

 SEO is like planting a fruit tree in your yard.
 Just like SEO, you may not get any fruit from the tree for six months to a couple years.
-If you need to feed your family now, you should get a professional to do PPC advertising on Google and Bing.
+If you need to feed your family now, you should get a professional that offers PPC management services on Google and Bing.
 Think of PPC like buying your fruit from the supermarket.

 Many attorneys start SEO plans knowing that it may take 6-12 months before they see results, but still get cold feet after 4 months.
 They get nervous and stop everything before it gets a chance to get any momentum at all.
 This is the equivalent of stopping the watering of a tree before it bears any fruit, then believing that fruit can’t be grown in your yard.